Hockerill Parents and Friends

 How else does HPF support the College?
 HPF helpers support events such as Sports Day, running the tea tent; serving refreshments and promotion of HPF at music events; as parent ambassadors at Open Days offering a parents' view of the College.

 How do you decide what to spend the money on?
 The Principal feeds in information about important projects needing support.
-In addition we have introduced a “Staff Bids Scheme” to allocate up to 10% of funds raised.
-This scheme will be overseen by the core committee – Chair, Vice Chair, Secretary and Treasurer.

 How can I help?
 Contact our Secretary, via email@example.com.
 We would be delighted if you registered your interest, either as a Committee member or a helper at events.